 I adore vintage anything – lamps, fabrics, ricrac, blue hobnail, pink Jeannette, and milk glass to name a few.

 My name in Greek translation means honeybee.
 My siblings named me when they disapproved of the name my mother proposed.
 I waited five days in the hospital with my mother, with no name, until Melissa was selected.

 I love cats.
-At one time I have had up to seven living with me and surprisingly my home smells nothing like a cat hoarder.
 Like Will Rogers, I never met a cat that didn’t instantly like me.
 I also have a cat named Trevor who wears bowties.
 He has an extensive seasonal collection.

 Enjoy looking around my website.
 Feel free to contact me at [email protected] if you have a question about hospitality, a recipe, decorating, or just to say, hello!